siddharthk7704/delta-modulation/README.md

 In this, you can choose the duration of your voice recording and choose the step size for the modulation.
 After this, it will plot the original & modulated version of the message signal (which is your recorded voice in this).
 You can zoom into the modulated signal to see how delta modulation is taking place.
 It also plots the quantization error signal to understand at which instances the error is maximum.
+It prints the Signal-to-Noise Ratio as well for understanding.

 It also saves the modulated signal in .wav format and saves the encoded binary sequence in a .txt file.
 You can choose the other python file if you want to perform modulation on an already existing .wav file.